Omicrxn/Apollo-Mission/README.md

 - Implements teh following forces: impulsive, gravity, drag and buoyancy.
 - The physics engine resolves collisions.
 - The game uses different locations: underwater, Earth's surface, atmposhere, outer space and Moon's surface.
+- The game implements a UI to be aware about the physics and locations.
 - The game has a clear and lose conditions.
 - The landings require a certain conditions.
 - Asteroids that must be dodged around the map can destroy the spaceship.